evolbio/OptTF2/README.md

 Many detailed plots can be made with the code in src/OptTF_run.jl, in the section *Stochastic runs evaluation*.
 You can modify the examples shown.
 You will probably need to have a quick look at the functions in src/OptTF_plots.jl to call those functions correctly, get the file system directories right, find the output, etc.

+# Brief summary of script (.jl) files

+In the src/ directory are several .jl script files.
+All code is run via the examples in the OptTF_run.jl file.
+## OptTF_settings.jl

+Most of the settings and parameters are controlled in this file.
+Each value is stored as a variable in the Settings structure.
+See the [Parameters.jl][https://mauro3.github.io/Parameters.jl/stable/] module documentation for details on how the Settings structure is created and used.
+Within the code here, the examples in OptTF_run.jl show usage.

+## OptTF.jl

+This is the main file.
+Most of the code is called from the fit_diffeq function, so the easiest way to read the code is to follow the steps in that function.
+After some setup, the main loop `for i in 1:length(beta_a)` does a sequences of fits, each step fitting an increasing time period.
+The reason for fitting by a sequence of time periods is that fits usually fail if trying the full time period in one go.
+For more details on sequential fitting, see the Methods section in this [arXiv reprint][https://arxiv.org/abs/2204.07833], which provides a summary for a similar context.

+## OptTF_param.jl

+The Methods section of the associated manuscript for this work describes the way in which parameters are bound within particular limits.
+This file includes the code to achieve that bounding.
+See OptTF.jl for calls to the functions in this file.

+## OptTF_data.jl

+This code generates the circadian pattern and the external on/off light signal.
+Most of the information is contained in the struct Circadian, which is initialized in the OptTF.jl and then passed around as a parameter, G.

+## OptTF_plots.jl

+Most of the plotting routines called either during code execution to show progress of a run (in the callback function in OptTF.jl) or in the OptTF_run.jl calls that do the work of running the program and summarizing the output.

+## OptTF_bayes.jl

+Not used for this article.
+Provides way to study quality of fits and to test for overfitting.
+See his [arXiv reprint][https://arxiv.org/abs/2204.07833], which used the bayes code here on a different problem.

+## OptTF_run.jl

+All of the calls to the code in other files to execute runs, refine fits, manipulate output, and create plots.